Theodore Alexander Hunt

-On 21 July 1901, he married Edith Clara Harmer (?-?).
-They had three daughters.
+On 21 July 1901, he married Edith Clara Harmer (1871-1955) at York, Ontario and they had three daughters: Edith Gwendolyn Hunt (1902-1970), Phyllis Audrey Hunt (1907-1967, wife of Walter George Carroll and James Wesley Martin), and Theodora Patricia Hunt (1916-?, wife of James Edward Trow and ?
+Beamish).
 He was a member of the Carleton Club, Adanac Club, Manitoba Club, Masons, Manitoba Fishing and Hunting Club, and Assiniboine Lawn Bowling Club.
 He enjoyed fishing and hunting.
-He was a Conservative candidate for Winnipeg in the 1927 provincial general election.
-He was a candidate for Mayor of Winnipeg in 1931.
+He was a Conservative candidate for Winnipeg in the 1927 provincial general election and a candidate for Mayor of Winnipeg in 1931.

 Who’s Who in Western Canada: A Biographical Dictionary of Notable Living Men and Women of Western Canada, Volume 1, edited by C. W. Parker, Vancouver: Canadian Press Association, 1911.